 This document does not delve into other anti-spam operational issues such as standards for rejection of email.
-The authors note that this would be a very valuable effort to undertake and suggest that additional work under another BCP document should be embarked upon.
+The authors note that this could be a valuable effort to undertake and encourage its pursuit.

 2. Terminology

 The Internet email architecture distinguishes four message-handling components: